A Pulsar-native IDE provider package for TypeScript and JavaScript

 so that such projects can keep using a known older version of the language server instead of needing to stay on an older version of this package.

-- IDE “provider” packages (like this one) act as the “brain” behind a bunch of UI features.
+- IDE “provider” packages (like this one) can perform that analysis; they act as the “brain” behind a bunch of UI features.

 - The user can pick and choose among those packages.
 If you want a maximal experience, you can install a whole slate of packages.
 If you want only a few features, you can pick only the packages you want, and uninstall or disable the ones you don’t.